 How will the agenda change by going virtual?

-We are sticking closely to the agenda we released back in February, please review the updated schedule here.
 We will still offer keynote and breakout sessions that are aligned with OPM’s ECQs, with 24 total sessions available.
 All attendees will be able to earn up to 12 total CPE credits.

 In addition to tuning in live to all sessions, every session during the NextGen Summit will also be made available on-demand!
 This means you can access the recordings for every single session – no more debating which sessions to attend.
 You’ll have access to the recordings whenever you want and can share with colleagues.